digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 ### What’s digitally inspiring you at the moment?

-We’re currently part of an all round inspiring WhatsApp group - headed up by the ever awesome Ross McCulloch of Be Good, Be Social.
+We’re currently part of an all round inspiring <a target='_blank' href="https://www.whatsapp.com//">Whatsapp</a> group - headed up by the ever awesome Ross McCulloch of <a target='_blank' href="http://rossmcculloch.com/tag/begoodbesocial/">Be Good, Be Social</a>.
 Every day a new and amazing thing appears on there for us to try.

-Last week’s highlights include: <a target='_blank' href="https://www.mentimeter.com/">Mentimeter</a>, <a target='_blank' href="https://getkahoot.com/">Kahoot</a> and <a target='_blank' href="https://sidewaysdictionary.com/#/">Sideways dictionary</a>
+Recent highlights include: <a target='_blank' href="https://www.mentimeter.com/">Mentimeter</a>, <a target='_blank' href="https://getkahoot.com/">Kahoot</a> and <a target='_blank' href="https://sidewaysdictionary.com/#/">Sideways dictionary</a>

 -----

 Thanks to Mhor Collective for sharing how they’re using digital in the third sector.
 We hope that the digital tools mentioned and their approach have inspired your third sector organisation.
-Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a>.
+Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> using #digitisation.

 If you’d like to help spread some more digital inspiration across the third sector then get in touch with us <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> and <a href="mailto:onedigital@scvo.org.uk">onedigital@scvo.org.uk</a>.
 We’d love to hear from you and share it with our networks!